kayserifserif/kayserifserif.place/work/wikipedia-narratives/index.md

 title: Wikipedia Narratives
 description: A Wikipedia-based game or tool inspired by Mad Libs.
 image: https://whykatherine.github.io/assets/wikipedia-narratives/4-filled.png
+image-alt: An edited version of the suggested sentence, reading, “Glipa maruyamai is a type of Beetle that is used in Entomological warfare the most famous examples of which was Operation Big Itch at Dugway Proving Ground leading to the horrifying Dugway sheep incident.

 links: [["http://wikipedia-narratives.herokuapp.com/", "Website"], ["https://github.com/whykatherine/wikipedia-narratives", "GitHub"]]